July '13 Side Event Program

 Most recently, IDUM has been invited to centralize our cooperation with global peace and security organizations at The Hague.
-The city of The Hague has generously offered three (3) years of funding for our offices, and it is their hope and ours to relocate by 1 July 2014.
-The IDUM urgently needs to secure short-term funds of 120,000 euro to establish our organization for the first year.
 Our Chairman, Mr. T. P. Long, will manage the office in The Hague and cooperate with the international community of The Hague (including States Parties and the United Nations) to represent your concerns in an open and transparent process.
 Your one-time financial support is urgently requested.

 For a gift of 5000 USD in turn, through your generous contribution, IDUM would be pleased to offer you membership organization within a network of like-minded individuals and organizations who believe that our oceans are worth saving.
 Through this network, you will be invited to participate and share your views at our first funders meeting coming in the near future.
 Not only will you have access to a broader audience for your operations, but you will also be connected to new business opportunities and research within the energy and ocean technology sectors.
 We will include your logo on IDUM website and a write-up on your organization with a link back to your home page.
 A gift of any amount from your organization is essential to our successful start-up in The Hague.